 Being a newly hired sales leader is not easy.
+You’re in your honeymoon period with the executive team and at the same time you’re in the spotlight.
 Too often there are rookie mistakes that overshadow performance.
 So, what can you do if you’re a newly hired head of sales to ensure success?
 It all starts with your sales strategy.
 This is the foundation to setting yourself up to make your number.

 Begin by defining your sales strategy.
 Unfortunately we have found that 72% of new sales leaders arrive at an organization with no strategy in place.
 So how should new leaders build a sales strategy?